gregcman/trivial-ship/README.md

 13. The user uses the program

 ### More details
-Inside the `build` folder is a windows `x86_64` executable that, will, in the same directory as the executable, execute a lisp file of the same name and create a dedicated quicklisp installation.
+Inside the `bin` folder is an executable that will, in the same directory as the executable, execute a lisp file of the same name and create a dedicated quicklisp installation.

-lets go inside the `"build"` folder
+lets go inside the `bin` folder

-`puprun.exe` is a standalone windows executable that can be placed anywhere
+`launcher.exe` is a standalone windows executable that can be placed anywhere

-running `puprun.exe` will:
+running `launcher.exe` will:
-1. make sure a dedicated quicklisp exists called `puprun_sys` in same folder as `puprun.exe`
+1. make sure a dedicated quicklisp exists called `launcher_sys` in the same folder
-2. load `puprun.lisp` in same folder as `puprun.exe`
+2. load `launcher.lisp` in the same folder

-if `puprun.exe` is renamed to `foobar.exe` then `foobar.exe` will:
+if `launcher.exe` is renamed to `foobar.exe` then `foobar.exe` will:
-1. make sure a dedicated quicklisp exists called `foobar_sys` in same folder as `foobar.exe`
+1. make sure a dedicated quicklisp exists called `foobar_sys` in the same folder
-2. load `foobar.lisp` in same folder as `foobar.exe`
+2. load `foobar.lisp` in the same folder

 etc...

 ### How to build

 1. `(ql:quickload :trivial-ship)` [need this repo]
-2. `(trivial-ship::build-buildapp)`
+2. `(trivial-ship:build-launcher)`
-3. `(trivial-ship::build-puprun)`